Server data from the Official MCP Registry

 A graph node in one project can reference a node in another project via graph_add_reference({ refProject, refNodeId }).
 Other projects can then read it without switching via graph_lookup_external or find it by ID alone via graph_global_lookup.
 This is the substrate for the Hierarchical Understanding Graph used by the entangled-alignment chronological annotation pipeline, where eras and documents draw cross-references.

-Each node captures a moment of comprehension with a trigger marking why it was created:
+Each cognitive node captures an authored understanding update with a trigger marking why it was created:

 Triggers are cognitive acts, not categories — they capture why the agent created the node at this exact moment, not what kind of thing it is.
 The seven you'll use most often: